aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 `php artisan serve`

-### Launching the php storm debugger
+### Launching the PhpStorm debugger

-Now that the server configuration is setup, we can launch the phpstorm debugger to debug the application.
+Now that the server configuration is setup, we can launch the PhpStorm debugger to debug the application.

-You should be able to set a breakpoint in the controller action that reponds tp the root `/` route and run debug and break in the controller action.
+You should be able to set a breakpoint in the controller action that responds tp the root `/` route and run debug and break in the controller action.

 From the application menu select `run > debug` to start debugging.